polettix/ETOOBUSY/_posts/2020-04-29-some-bayes-helps.md

 # Enough!

 I guess I abused enough of your patience at this point.
 Want more?
-Stay tuned, we will discuss about the errors we can do!
+Take a look at the second post on this topic: [Some Bayes helps - more][].

 [Covid-19]: https://en.wikipedia.org/wiki/Coronavirus_disease_2019
 [Bayes's Theorem]: https://en.wikipedia.org/wiki/Bayes%27_theorem
+[Some Bayes helps - more]: {{ '/2020/04/29/some-bayes-helps-more/' | prepend: site.baseurl | prepend: site.url }}